StephenChamberlain/Minecraft-Server/readme.md

 Script to do the following:

-- Run Minecraft server
+- Run Minecraft server.
-- Once the server stops, generate an overview
+- Once the server stops, generate an overview.
-- Push the overview to the web
+- Push the overview to the web (http://www.steve-chamberlain.co.uk/discordia).

 ## Instructions
 Check out to [your Minecraft installation path]\scripting, where server and overviewer are sibling folders to 'scripting':